marlonvets/dsti-devops-2021/modules/01.devops-introduction/index.md

 - Companies were focused on planning and documenting their software development cycles
 - Agile Manifesto in 2001 - https://agilemanifesto.org/
-- Agile principals were applied to software development
+- Agile principles were applied to software development
 - In 2014, we started speaking about DevOps (in [Site Reliability Engineering](https://landing.google.com/sre/books/))

 [Read more](https://www.atlassian.com/agile/manifesto)

-## Agile vs Whaterfall
+## Agile vs Waterfall

 ![Agile vs Whaterfall](image/waterfall-and-agile-methods.jpg)